AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/private_state.md

 ### `insert`

-Allows us to modify the storage by inserting a note into the set.
+Allows us to modify the storage by inserting a note into the `PrivateSet`.

 A hash of the note will be generated, and inserted into the note hash tree, allowing us to later use in contract interactions.
 Recall that the content of the note should be shared with the owner to allow them to use it, as mentioned this can be done via an [encrypted log](../../writing_contracts/events/emit_event.md#encrypted-events), or offchain via web2, or completely offline.